 }

 Table 1.
-Growth parameters for P. filamentosus estimated both in Hawaii and from studies elsewhere in the ipindopacific.
+Growth parameters for P. filamentosus estimated both in Hawaii and from studies elsewhere in the Indo-Pacific region.
 When available in the literature, 95% confidence intervals for parameter estimates are presented in brackets next to parameter point estimates.
 The column “Sample Size Used for Growth Estimates” refers to the number of unique data points used to estimate growth parameters.

 Table 2.
 Bayesian hierarchical growth model specifications for Model 1 incorporating both K and L∞ individual variability.
 Monte Carlo simulation was burned in for n=10,000 runs with every 50th of the following 500,000 runs retained for tabulation into the posterior distributions.
 Variable names are kept consistent with the Appendix 1 WinBUGS code and are not consistent with text references to von Bertalanffy growth parameters but remain intuitively similar (e.g., K=k_mu, L∞=Linf_mu).